 These mechanisms protect you from moving into directions that will cause more damage to deeper structures like discs, joints and nerves.

 Take action!
 What’s your plan?

 The different sources and reasons of pain from the back makes treatment selection very complex.
-Each structure needs to be addressed individually in order to resolve your back spasms.
-The risk of going on like you have been, can cause more critical and possible irreversible damage to your back.
+Each structure needs to be addressed individually to resolve your back spasms.
+The risk of going on as you have been can cause more critical and possibly irreversible damage to your back.
 This is why it so important to understand where we as practitioners come from.

 Common mistakes with recommendation

 Where are always people who offer advice and say “Try this, it worked for me.”
 A shotgun approach (hoping you’ll hit something).
 You have no idea if the source of your problem is the same as his/hers.
 So please don’t.